 The City of Bloomington obtains water from two man-made reservoirs, the Lake Bloomington reservoir and Evergreen Lake reservoir.
-The Lake Bloomington reservoir is fed by runoff from 70 square miles of land while the drainage area for the Evergreen Lake reservoir is 41 square miles.
+The Lake Bloomington reservoir is fed by runoff from 70 square miles of land (it's watershed) while the drainage area (it's watershed) for the Evergreen Lake reservoir is 41 square miles.